digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 So commits ``#2`` and ``#4`` contain ``exercise`` actions with IDs ``#2:0`` and ``#4:0``.
 The ``create`` actions of the updated, ``Contact`` contracts,  ``#2:1`` and ``#4:1``, are indented and found below a line reading ``children:``, making the tree structure apparent.

-The Archive choice
+The Archive Choice
 ~~~~~~~~~~~~~~~~~~

 You may have noticed that there is no archive action.
 That's because ``archive cid`` is just shorthand for ``exercise cid Archive``, where ``Archive`` is a choice implicitly added to every template, with the signatories as controllers.

 .. _simple_iou:

-A simple Cash Model
+A Simple Cash Model
 -------------------

 With the power of choices, you can build your first interesting model: issuance of cash IOUs (I owe you).
 The model presented here is simpler than the one in :doc:`3_Data` as it's not concerned with the location of the physical cash, but merely with liabilities: